mobajemu-msft/groove-api-documentation/Groove/Using the Groove RESTful Services/Guidelines.md

   For more information about deep links, see [Deep Link].

-+ You may only display an item of album art in connection with an opportunity to purchase the corresponding track in Groove or to promote the availability of the track in Groove Pass.
++ You may only display an item of album art in connection with an opportunity to purchase the corresponding track in Groove or to promote the availability of the track in Groove Music.

 	These can be created using action deep links (play, buy, view, addtocollection) and/or text and images as described in the [Badges].